ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 {PANEL: Server-Wide Backup}

 You can create a Server-Wide Backup task to back-up **all the databases in your cluster** at a scheduled time.
 Individual databases can be excluded from the backup.
 Learn more in [Studio: Server-Wide Backup](../../../../studio/server/server-wide-backup).

-* Backups can be made locally, as well as to a [set of remote locations](../../../../client-api/operations/maintenance/backup/backup#backup-to-local-and-remote-destinations).
+Backups can be made locally, as well as to a [set of remote locations](../../../../client-api/operations/maintenance/backup/backup#backup-to-local-and-remote-destinations).

-* Server-wide Backup Code Sample:
+#### Examples

+A server-wide backup configuration that sets multiple destinations:

 {CODE server_wide_backup_configuration@ClientApi\Operations\Maintenance\Backup\ServerWideBackup.cs /}

+A server-wide backup configuration that excludes several of the databases on the server:

+{CODE database_exclude_configuration@ClientApi\Operations\Maintenance\Backup\ServerWideBackup.cs /}

 {PANEL/}

 {PANEL: Initiate Immediate Backup Execution}